Aishu495/Aishu495/README.md

-### Hi developer 👋
+### Hi Developers 👋

 www.linkedin.com/in/aishwarya-d-2a6530216

-Strong in design and integration with intuitive problem solving skills.
-Proficient in C,JAVA,HTML,CSS,JAVASCRIPT.Passionate about implementing and launching new projects.looking to start the career as an entry level software engineer with reputed technology.
-🌱 I’m currently learning ..
+💬 Ask me about ...- 🌱 I’m currently learning ...
-**Aishu495/Aishu495** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...